LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 ### Running

-It also needs the software.amazon.awssdk:dynamodb package to run, so you can provide it through the packages parameter of spark-submit.
+This library is available at Maven Central repository as **com.leonardozv:spark-connectors-aws-sqs:1.0.0** and can be installed in your spark cluster through the packages parameter of spark-submit.

+Dependencies needed to run this library are:

+- software.amazon.awssdk:dynamodb

 The following command can be used to run the example of how to use this library: